Mysterious Nvidia GPU Has 30 Percent Lead Over 2080 Ti

 Performance is also compared to two custom variants of the RTX 2080 Ti, including the EVGA RTX 2080 Ti XC as overclocked by Kingpin and the MSI RTX 2080 Ti Lightning.

-But, it's important to note that these are preliminary performance numbers.
+It's important to note that these are preliminary performance numbers.
 For a flagship part, it wouldn't be all too surprising to see a 30 percent bump in performance, though we had expected higher based on much earlier rumors.

-However, we also don't know which part this is yet, and although one would assume it details the top-tier part, we simply do not know at this time whether this is a fully-enabled GPU or not.
+Note also that this isn't a ray tracing test, and this could potentially be a benchmark of the PCIe Nvidia A100 that was just announced.

 What's also interesting is that the clocks are limited to 1935 MHz.
-Of course, the Founder's Edition cards don't come with the highest clocks as those are reserved for custom, overclocked variants from the AIC partners such as MSI, Asus, EVGA, and Gigabyte, but the number was expected to run higher.
+Of course, the Founder's Edition cards don't come with the highest clocks as those are reserved for custom, overclocked variants from the AIC partners such as MSI, Asus, EVGA, and Gigabyte, but many have expected the clocks would run higher.
+The 1935 MHz clock also appears to rule out the A100, however, which runs with a boost clock of just 1410 MHz.

 For now, take the performance numbers with a grain of salt, and sit tight until a more official announcement comes around.
-Head here to learn more about Nvidia's Ampere graphics cards.
+If you want to know more, here's all the information we've compiles so far about Nvidia's Ampere graphics cards.

 ...Assuming the prices are based in reality, something which AMD has stated they would be this time around...